kristengastauer/image-detection/README.md

 ---------|------------
 200      | List of all objects in images db

-If we had this endpoint, we could show options for the UI to show the user to filter on
+- If we had this endpoint, we could show options for the UI to show the user to filter on
+- This would require another database model for tracking the unique objects

+- Currently the DB stores binary version of the image, we could return the images to the user in the UI as well so they can see which images match the object query search (GET /images?objects="dog,cat)

 ### API Security